ilovepku/sean-lee-portfolio/src/pages/projects/301-caeda-wordpress.md

 techs: ["Wordpress", "CSS", "AWS", "Ubuntu", "Apache", "MySQL", "PHP"]
 testimonial:
   {
-    text:
-      "We are very satisfied with Sean's work on this news site of our branch.
+    text: "We are very satisfied with Sean's work on our news site.
 We particularly like the color theme which matches our logo, as well as the responsive design.
-      We understand that the server is abroad, exempting us from a Chinese ICP license, yet still provides quick enough access, which is exactly what we needed.
+The overseas server exempted us from a Chinese ICP license, yet still provides fast enough access, which is exactly what we need.",
-      ",
     avatar: ../../images/fan.jpg,
     person: "FAN Ze",
     position: "Vice-chairwoman",